jonkeren/Exiftool-Commands/README.md

 ### Exiftool find all photos that have NO Microsoft Face tag but HAVE an XMP-MWG Face tag, and add a keyword to those:
 `exiftool -r -ext jpg -overwrite_original -m -v -if "($RegionName) and (not $RegionRectangle)" -Keywords+="Has-MS-Face-but-no-XMP-face" .`

+### Exiftool find all photos that have NO Microsoft Face tag but HAVE a Digikam /Mensen/ tag, and add a Digikam tag to those:
+`exiftool -r -ext jpg -overwrite_original -m -v -if "($RegionName) and (not $RegionRectangle)" -XMP-digiKam:TagsList+="Wel-mensen-maar-geen-XMP-MP" .`

 ### Exiftool create a .txt file with all photos, and listing who is on which photo (face tags):
 `exiftool -T -Directory -Filename -RegionPersonDisplayName -r -ext jpg . > PeopleTags.txt`